Area: 143,100 sq km

 The Tajiks were part of the ancient Persian Empire ruled by Darius I and later conquered by Alexander the Great (333 BC), hence Tajik language is almost identical to the Persian language spoken in Iran.
 In the 7th and 8th centuries, Arabs conquered the region and brought Islam.
 The Tajiks were under the Uzbeks and then Afghans until Russians conquered the area in the 1860s.
 In 1924, Tajikistan was consolidated into a newly formed Tajik Autonomous Soviet Socialist Republic within Uzbekistan, and only in 1929, Tajikistan received status of the republic.

 The Civil War debilitated the economy and stability of the country and its consequences left deep scars and fear in the population.
-People fear to object and protest to the current government led by President Emomali Rahmon, who is in the position since 1994.The president Emomali Rahmon dictates his image on media.
+People fear to object and protest to the current government led by President Emomali Rahmon, who has been in the position since 1994.The president Emomali Rahmon dictates his image in the media.
 Since 2017, a new law requires journalists and media to refer to Rahmon as “The Founder of Peace and National Unity, Leader of the Nation, President of the Republic of Tajikistan, His Excellency Emomali Rahmon.”
+In 2020, President Emomali Rahmon extended his tenure up until 2027 by winning the election with 90 percent of votes, thus making himself the longest-serving ruler in Post-soviet countries.

 People fear that protests can lead to another civil war.
 Albeit, according to the ICNL (The International Center for Not-for-Profit Law) the Civil Society is one of the most dynamically developing sectors in Tajikistan today.
 However, CSOs undergo meticulous scrutiny by the government that impedes and limits their efficiency.
 According to Human Rights Watch, Tajikistan’s human rights record continues to deteriorate amid an ongoing crack down on freedom of expression and political opposition and pressure on the independent media.